RVP FAQ

 During what hours can I sell or serve alcohol?

-Can licensees or employees drink alcohol when the business is closed for the day?
+Can licensees or employees drink alcohol when the business is closed?

-No. The business must be open to the general public whenever alcohol is sold, served or consumed.
-Off-Premises license types do not allow on-premises alcohol consumption other than what is provided under sampling rules.
+No. Businesses must be open to the public whenever alcohol is sold or consumed.
+Off-premises licensees are not allowed on-premises alcohol consumption, unless offering spirit samples at their location.
 WAC 314-11-072

 Does State law require ID checking when selling alcohol or tobacco?